-The former Grand Hotel originally developed as residential homes and later contained a dairy equipment manufacturer from the early-to-mid twentieth century.
+The former Grand Hotel area originally developed as residential homes and later contained a dairy equipment manufacturer from the early-to-mid twentieth century.
 The site became a hotel in 1963 and remained as such until the late 2000s.
-The property transitioned through several owners during the last decades of its operation.
+It transitioned through several owners during the last decades of its operation.
 Maintenance and routine investment continually decreased with each new entity.
 The blighted complex became plagued with crime during its final years.
 The City of Waterloo worked aggressively to return the underutilized property back to a productive re-use to strengthen its position within the community’s emerging “Sports and Entertainment” district.
 This included purchasing the property, demolishing all of the remaining structures, and actively marketing the vacant lot for redevelopment.

 Project Funding Sources

 City of Waterloo (for acquisition, asbestos removal, and demolition)

 U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) (for creation of affordable housing)

 EPA Brownfields Assessment Grants (Phase I and II ESAs)

 06.2010 | ARTICLE

 Demolition and asbestos abatement activities begin.